Spatial Fay-Herriot Models for Small Area Estimation with Functional Covariates: Functional Covariates in the Fay-Herriot Model

 In principle, any complete orthonormal basis set could be used to represent the functional covariates.
 In our analysis, we utilize a Karhunen-Lo\`{e}ve (K-L) expansion; see \citet[][Chapter 12]{jolliffeprincipal}, \citet[][Chapters 4 and 5]{wiklecressie}, and the references therein.
 The K-L expansion is a commonly used expansion in spatio-temporal modeling (where the basis functions are often empirical orthogonal functions) and functional data modeling (also referred to as functional principal components).
 Due to the fact that the expansion is constrained to be orthogonal, only the first component is typically interpretable.
 In the context of SAE, this is not a concern, as prediction is usually the primary goal.

-Following \citet[][Chapter 5]{wiklecressie}, assume that $\{z_{ij}(\cdot)\}$ are stochastic processes with $E(z_{ij}(t)) = 0$, and for $t,t' \in \cal{T}$, define the temporal covariance function for the $j$-th functional covariate as $C_{0,j}(t,t') = E(Z_{ij}(t) Z_{ij}(t'))$, which is assumed to be invariant across small areas (see Cressie and Wikle, 2011, pp. 267, for an analogous definition of a spatial covariance function that is invariant in time).
+We continue with the exposition assuming $J=1$ and suppressing the subscript $j$.
+Following \citet[][Chapter 5]{wiklecressie}, assume that $\{z_{i}(\cdot)\}$ are stochastic processes with $E(z_{i}(t)) = 0$, and for $t,t' \in \cal{T}$, define the temporal covariance function for the functional covariate as $C_{0}(t,t') = E(Z_{i}(t) Z_{i}(t'))$, which is assumed to be invariant across small areas (see Cressie and Wikle, 2011, p.
+267, for an analogous definition of a spatial covariance function that is invariant in time).
 Thus, the subscript ``0'' serves to remind us that this is effectively a spatio-temporal covariance function for ``lag 0'' in space and is invariant over all spatial small areas.
 Then, assuming this covariance is continuous and square-integrable, we can write

-where $\lambda_{j1} \geq \lambda_{j2}\geq\cdots$ are the eigenvalues and $\{\psi_{jk}(\cdot):k=1,2,\ldots\}$ are the orthonormal eigenfunctions that solve the Fredholm integral equation \citep[e.g.,][p.
+where $\lambda_{1} \geq \lambda_{2}\geq\cdots \geq 0$ are the eigenvalues and $\{\psi_{k}(\cdot):k=1,2,\ldots\}$ are the orthonormal eigenfunctions that solve the Fredholm integral equation \citep[e.g.,][p.
 457-461]{papoulis},

-Because the eigenfunctions, $\{\psi_{jk}(\cdot): k=1,2,\ldots\}$, form a complete orthonormal basis, $z_{ij}(t)$ can be written as,
+Because the eigenfunctions, $\{\psi_{k}(\cdot): k=1,2,\ldots\}$, form a complete orthonormal basis, $z_{i}(t)$ can be written as,

-where $\{\xi_{ij}(k): k=1,2,\ldots\}$ are uncorrelated, mean-zero, variance $\{\lambda_{jk}: k=1,2,\ldots\}$ random variables, respectively.
-Thus, one can see that the K-L temporal basis functions $\{\psi_{jk}(t)\}$ in (\ref{eqn:KLexpansion}) play the role of the general temporal basis functions $\{\phi_{jk}(t)\}$ in (\ref{eqn:expansion2}).
+where $\{\xi_{i}(k): k=1,2,\ldots\}$ are uncorrelated, mean-zero, variance $\{\lambda_{k}: k=1,2,\ldots\}$ random variables, respectively.
+Thus, one can see that the K-L temporal basis functions $\{\psi_{k}(t)\}$ in (\ref{eqn:KLexpansion}) play the role of the general temporal basis functions $\{\phi_{k}(t)\}$ in (\ref{eqn:expansion2}).